 To avoid falling prey to one of these scams, know that the IRS will not do the following:

-If you do receive a suspicious phone call about tax debt, the IRS recommends that you take these steps:
+If you do receive a suspicious phone call about back taxes, the IRS recommends that you take these steps:

-However, if you do have tax debt or questions about your taxes, you should contact the IRS at 1-800-829-1040.
+However, if you do have back taxes or questions about your taxes, you should contact the IRS at 1-800-829-1040.
 Don’t ignore official notices or letters from the IRS.

 IRS contacts you can trust and numbers you can call for information or assistance with a lien include the following:

 If you receive a call from the IRS, make sure you’re not being scammed, and do not give out any personal information over the phone.